jentery/engl425/index.md

 You'll have the opportunity to:

 1. Demonstrate various strategies for approaching comics.
 You'll develop a vocabulary for talking about them, too.
-2. Interpret comics in the context of fiction and contemporary America (2000 to the present).
-You'll also have an opportunity to attend to histories of comics and their genres.
+2. Interpret comics in the context of fiction and contemporary America (2000 to the present) while attending to some histories of comics and their genres.
-3. Identify techniques people use to craft comics and explain why the aesthetics of comics matter today.
+3. Identify techniques people use to makes comics and explain why the aesthetics of comics matter today.
 4. Articulate the relationship between comics and power, including the subversive and normative elements of comics.
-5. Communicate critically both *about* comics and *with* them.
-This means you'll treat comics as not only evidence or examples (*about*) but also ways of experiencing and understanding the world (*with*).
+5. Communicate critically *about* comics and *with* them.
+This means you'll treat comics as not only evidence or examples (communicating *about* comics) but also ways of experiencing and understanding the world (communicating *with* comics).

 We will assume you've no previous experience studying comics in an academic setting.